-Alternate entry schemes allow you to be considered for entry to UWA if your results in one of the standard entry pathways are not sufficient to gain admission to a course.
-Please view the Domestic and International Pathways
+Alternate entry schemes allow students to be considered for entry to UWA if their results in one of the standard entry pathways are not enough to gain admission to a course.
+Please view the Domestic and International Pathways.

 YEAR 12 PATHWAYS AT HALE SCHOOL